Bard on the Beach is committed to making theatre accessible to everyone by removing social, physical and financial barriers wherever possible.

 Bard on the Beach Shakespeare Festival in partnership with The Arts Club Theatre Company are pleased to host a 2-day symposium exploring how digital technology and accessibility intersect in the world of theatre.
-Save the date!
-More details to be announced soon.
+Check out the schedule here and register here.

 Accessible Performances are generously supported by